ritin0204/Corival/README.md

 - Apply React Auth More efficiently
 - When Frontend is done make minimum request for user auth

-"""Feel Free To Participate in the development of this project and let's connnect for further details"""
+Feel Free To Participate in the development of this project and let's connnect for further details